sithmel/sistema/README.md

 })
 ```

-A dependency runs a function and provides a value (optionally wrapped in a promise).
+A dependency runs a function and provides a value.
+The value could be either a regular function of a function returning a promise.

 A dependency can depend on other dependencies (just one in the example but they can be multiple!):